RESEARCH STARTER

 Businesses can benefit from using social technology.
 Certain social technology tools exist that can help businesses increase profits and decrease costs.
 One of these tools is online reputation management (ORM), also called social media reputation management.
 A company’s online reputation involves comments and reviews about the company—both positive and negative—that show up in search engine results.
 Typically, a company will have a poor online reputation if searches for the company turn up more negative feedback than positive feedback.
 A poor online reputation can lead to a loss in sales.

 Companies can improve their online reputations in several ways.
 For example, a business can take control of search engine results pages (SERPs) for its brand, ensuring more spots on these pages.
-A company also should regularly update its social network profiles on sites such as LinkedIn, Facebook, and Twitter.
+A company should also regularly update its social network profiles on sites such as LinkedIn, Facebook, and Twitter.
 Blogging is another tool companies can utilize to share information about products, industry trends, and other related topics.

 Another way businesses can take advantage of social technology is by using social tools to aggregate (or combine) and filter information from the Internet.
 Given the enormous amount of information on the web, a company that aggregates and filters information can collect information related to its particular industry.
 This can help a company stay competitive with others.

 Crowdsourcing is another social technology tool that can be beneficial to companies.
-A combination of the words crowd and outsourcing, crowdsourcing is a practice in which a business can acquire needed work or services from a group of people—typically online.
-This practice sometimes can help a business complete work more inexpensively and quickly than having in-house employees perform the work.
+A combination of the words "crowd" and "outsourcing," crowdsourcing is a practice in which a business can acquire needed work or services from a group of people, typically online.
+This practice can sometimes help a business complete work more inexpensively and quickly than having in-house employees perform the work.

 Bibliography